tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges in both the control and data planes.

-Overloaded service identifier as FAS:
+Overloaded service identifier as NRP Selector:

-> The VPN service label can be overloaded to act as a FAS to allow VPN packets to be mapped to the Slice-Flow Aggregate.
-In this case, a single VPN service label acting as a FAS may be allocated by all Egress PEs of a VPN.
+> The VPN service label can be overloaded to act as an NRP Selector to allow VPN packets to be mapped to the Slice-Flow Aggregate.
+In this case, a single VPN service label acting as an NRP Selector needs to be allocated by all Egress PEs of a VPN.

-Alternatively, multiple VPN service labels may act as FAS's that map a single VPN to the same Slice-Flow Aggregate to allow for multiple Egress PEs to allocate different VPN service labels for a VPN.
-In other cases, a range of VPN service labels acting as multiple FAS's may map multiple VPN traffic to a single Slice-Flow Aggregate.
+In other cases, a range of VPN service labels can act as an NRP Selector to map VPN traffic to a Slice-Flow Aggregate.
 An example of such deployment is shown in {{bottom-stack}}.

 ~~~~
-  SR Adj-SID:          FAS (VPN service label) on PE2: 1001
+  SR Adj-SID:          NRP Selector (VPN service label) on PE2: 1001
      9012: P1-P2
      9023: P2-PE2